juntaoduan/Optiver-volatility-prediction/README.md

 # [Optiver-volatility-prediction](https://www.kaggle.com/c/optiver-realized-volatility-prediction/overview)
 Modelling realised volatility of stocks in a 10 minutes window given previous 10 minutes book and trade data of the stocks.
-Details can only be released after competition complete due to competition rules.

-## Conclusion: LGBM & regression with correlation-aware features works well and achieves CV RMSPE 0.19.
+## Conclusion: LGBM & regression with correlation-aware features works well and achieves CV RMSPE 0.21.

 ## Table of contents